Why does my narcissistic mother lie?

 The three-year-old, mouth rimmed with chocolate, who declares with impunity she was NOT the one who ate the half-eaten candy bar, is given a pass because we all know intuitively she doesn’t have a fully formed sense of self.

-Narcissism is a disorder of the self.
-It isn’t so much an undeveloped sense of self as it is an impaired/fragmented sense of self.
-A self-based on opportunism instead of values.
-Life is a game and they play to win.
+But Narcissism is a disorder of the self.
+It isn’t so much an undeveloped sense of self as an impaired/fragmented sense of self—a self-based on opportunism instead of values.

-Somewhere, somehow most people will lie.
-Given enough reason, fear or perceived gain, most of us will violate our sense of integrity, our internalized values.
-We make the calculation that an untruth is worth telling.
-If we aren’t a liar we feel bad, sometimes really bad.
+As mentioned, somewhere, somehow, most people will lie.
+Given enough reason, fear, or perceived gain, most of us will violate our sense of integrity and our internalized values.

 We feel bad because who we know ourselves to be and our values don’t match up.
 This incongruence makes us uncomfortable.
-It costs us to lie.

-A narcissistic mothers’ lie also comes from her sense of self.
+A Narcissistic mothers’ lie also comes from her sense of self.
 The difference is that her life has become a lie.

 When her life becomes a lie, her lying is different.
 Different because her sense of self is different.
 The lie is not inconsistent with her sense of self.
 For her, the lie is a necessity to preserve what she regards as a self.